Fine-Tuning Image Classifiers with PyTorch and the timm library for Beginners

 Training Batch Size

-Next, we set the batch size for training.
-This number indicates how many sample images get fed to the model at once.
+The batch size indicates how many sample images get fed to the model at once.
 The larger the batch size, the more GPU memory we need.
 The current batch size should be fine for most modern GPUs.
 If you still get an out-of-memory error, try lowering the batch size to 8

 , then restart the Jupyter Notebook.